All Episodes

 Apple hadn't released anything new since October, and I think that's what's really got me ticked off.

-Apparently, the guy was an absolute reprobate, lived with his parents practically his whole life, stunk, body odor out the wazoo, was horrible when it came to hygiene.
+Apparently, the guy was an absolute reprobate, lived with his parents practically his whole life, stunk body odor out the wazoo, was horrible when it came to hygiene.

 The guy was an anti-Semite to boot, did not like Jewish people.

-The godfather of communism was a reprobate, could have been a member of Occupy, Wall Street.
+This is the father of modern liberalism, the godfather of communism, was a reprobate, could have been a member of Occupy, Wall Street.

 Sounds exactly like one of their members.